 Samsung’s UN55HU8550 is one such display that has excellent upscaling capability and is the topic of this review.

-The UN55HU8550 incorporates an attractive design which is typical of many premium model displays.
+The UN55HU8550 incorporates an attractive design that is typical of many premium model displays.
 The black brushed metal bezel is very thin with an even thinner strip of silver metal trim around the outside borders of the set.

 The HU8550 is HDMI 2.0 compliant for increased bandwidth, higher picture resolutions and frame rates up to 60fps.
 This set also contains HEVC/H.265 decoding for streaming 4K video content from services such as Netflix.

 Samsung’s Smart Hub smart TV platform is one of the best available.
-Its easy to use intuitive interface brings you a host of apps for video and music content.
+Its easy-to-use intuitive interface brings you a host of apps for video and music content.
 This set also contains Wi-Fi functionality and a full web browser for access to the internet.

 The HU8550 has 3D capability and includes 4 pairs of active 3D glasses.

-The HU8550 comes with two remote controls: your typical standard style wand and a small oval shaped touch-pad remote.
+The HU8550 comes with two remote controls: your typical standard style wand and a small oval-shaped touch-pad remote.

 - 4 HDMI 2.0 inputs